temporalio/samples-java/README.md

 Connect to [http://localhost:8088](http://localhost:8088).

-If you have deployed Temporal Server on Kubernetes using Helm Charts, you can use the kubectl command-line tool to forward your local machine ports to the Temporal Web UI:
+If you have deployed the Temporal Server on Kubernetes using Helm Charts, you can use the kubectl command-line tool to forward your local machine ports to the Temporal Web UI:

         kubectl port-forward services/temporaltest-web 8088:8088